Online Health Chat with Chad Deal, MD and Lynn Pattimakiel, MD

 To make an appointment with Lynn Pattimakiel, MD, please call 216.444.6601, or call toll-free at 800.223.2273, ext.
 46601.
 You can also visit us online at clevelandclinic.org/obgyn.

 For More Information

-Because our Center for Osteoporosis and Metabolic Bone Diseases is a national leader in osteoporosis research, the staff participates in major studies of new approaches to prevention and therapy.
-We may offer you the opportunity to participate in a clinical trial of a new medication.
+Cleveland Clinic staff participates in major studies of new approaches for osteoporosis prevention and therapy.
+This may include a clinical trial of a new medication.
 Clinical trials are not experiments, but rather provide you with an opportunity to try a medication that will be as good as – and hopefully better than – one that is currently available.

 Cleveland Clinic’s Department for Rheumatologic and Immunologic Diseases is ranked No. 2 in the nation by U.S .News & World Report and top ranked in Ohio.